Meet our starting lineup

 Co-Founder, Chief Executive Officer

-Kyle N. Chang, co-founder and CEO of HealthTechApps, Inc. focuses on the strategic direction and design of our technology platform.
-Pacific Business News recognized Kyle in 2015 as the youngest adult to receive the “Forty Under 40” award at 19 years old.
-He co-founded HealthTechApps, Inc. when he was a Junior at Mid Pacific Institute, the leading private high school in Honolulu, Hawaii in technology.
-He graduated from Mid-Pacific Institute in 2014, and is currently an undergraduate student at the University of Hawaii studying entrepreneurship and international business.
+Kyle N. Chang, co-founder, and CEO of HealthTechApps, Inc. focuses on the strategic direction and design of our technology platform.
+Hawaii Venture Capital Association awarded Kyle with the “2017 Student Entrepreneur” award for his outstanding work with HealthTechApps.
+Pacific Business News also recognized Kyle in 2015 as the youngest adult to receive the “Forty Under 40” award at 19 years old.
+He co-founded HealthTechApps, Inc. when he was a Junior at Mid-Pacific Institute, the leading private high school in Honolulu, Hawaii in technology.
+He graduated from Mid-Pacific Institute in 2014 and is currently an undergraduate student at the University of Hawaii studying entrepreneurship.

 Kyle is an avid athlete and has competed in football, baseball, and outrigger canoe paddling.
-He has received gold and silver medals from the Molokai Hoe Outrigger Race, a grueling 43-mile, open ocean canoe paddling race that attracts elite world teams.
 He enjoys hanging out with family and friends along with lifting weights and canoe paddling at Outrigger Canoe Club.

 "Twenty years from now, you will be more disappointed by the things you did not do than by the things you did do.
 So, throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover." - Mark Twain

-Rick Abelmann, an attorney experienced in finance and investment banking, joins HealthTechApps, Inc. as Chief Financial Officer.
-Mr. Abelmann leads investor relations, intellectual property and patent strategy development, and operational excellence initiatives to rapidly scale HealthTechApps, Inc. with health plan and physician customers.
-He also serves on the product design and talent recruitment teams for HealthTechApps, Inc.
+Rick Abelmann, an attorney experienced in finance and investment banking is Chief Financial Officer.
+Rick leads investor relations, intellectual property, and patent strategy development to rapidly scale HealthTechApps, Inc.

-Rick is a serial entrepreneur and started his entrepreneurship early in life, selling golf balls out of his backyard to weekend duffers.
-Through college he arbitraged retail products through eBay, and in law school Rick founded a nonprofit focused on strengthening elementary education in the Philippines.
-In 2009, Rick started and grew a law firm specializing in consumer bankruptcy and financial resolution, where he assisted thousands of people in financial distress throughout the State of Hawaii.
+Rick is a serial entrepreneur.
+He started his entrepreneurship in 2009, Rick started and grew a law firm specializing in consumer bankruptcy and financial resolution, where he assisted thousands of people in financial distress throughout the State of Hawaii.
 In 2014, he co-founded Pineapple Palaka, a luxury Hawaii-themed necktie company with products in Nordstrom and other retail stores.